studiohawkdev/hawkvision-browserless/README.md

 # Usage with other libraries

 Most libraries allow you to specify a remote instance of Chrome to interact with.
-They are either looking for a websocket endpoint, a host and port, or some address.
-Browserless supports these by default, however if you're having issues please make an issue in this project and we'll try and work with the library authors to get them integrated with browserless.
+They are either looking for a WebSocket endpoint, a host and port, or some address.
+Browserless supports these by default, however, if you're having issues please make an issue in this project and we'll try and work with the library authors to get them integrated with browserless.

 You can find a much larger list of supported libraries [on our documentation site](https://docs.browserless.io/docs/puppeteer-library.html).

 # Motivations

 Running Chrome on lambda is a fantastic idea but in practice is quite challenging.
 You're met with pretty tough upload limits, building Chrome yourself, and then dealing with odd invocation issues should everything else go ok.
-A lot of issues in various repositories are due to just challenges of getting Chrome running smoothly in AWS (see [here](https://github.com/GoogleChrome/puppeteer/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc)).
+A lot of issues in various repositories are due to just the challenges of getting Chrome running smoothly in AWS (see [here](https://github.com/GoogleChrome/puppeteer/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc)).
 You can see for yourself by going to nearly any library and sorting issues by most commented.

-Getting Chrome running well in docker is also a challenge as there's quiet a few packages you need in order to get Chrome running.
-Once that's done then there's still missing fonts, getting libraries to work with it, and having limitations on service reliability.
+Getting Chrome running well in docker is also a challenge as there are quite a few packages you need to get Chrome running.
+Once that's done then there are still missing fonts, getting libraries to work with it, and having limitations on service reliability.

 All of these issues prompted me to build a first-class image and workflow for interacting with Chrome in a more streamlined way.
-With browserless you never have to worry about fonts, extra packages, library support, or anything else.
+With browserless, you never have to worry about fonts, extra packages, library support, or anything else.
 It should just work.
-On top of that it comes with a prescribed approach on how you interact with Chrome, which is through socket connections (similar to a database or any other external appliance).
+On top of that, it comes with a prescribed approach to how you interact with Chrome, which is through socket connections (similar to a database or any other external appliance).
 What this means is that you get the ability to drive Chrome remotely without having to do updates/releases to the thing that runs Chrome since it's divorced from your application.

 # Licensing